Andile45/Link-Vault-/README.md

 🎯 Usage
 Adding a Link
-1.
-Click the "Add New Link" button
+1.Click the "Add New Link" button

-2.
-Fill in the title, URL, description, and tags
+2.Fill in the title, URL, description, and tags

-3.
-Click "Save Link" to add it to your vault
+3.Click "Save Link" to add it to your vault
 Searching Links

 Use the search bar to find links by title, description, or tags Search results update in real-time as you type Managing Links

 Edit: Click the edit icon on any link card
 Delete: Click the delete icon to remove a link
-Visit: Click anywhere on the link card to open the URL 🎨 Design Features
+Visit: Click anywhere on the link card to open the URL

+🎨 Design Features
 Glass Morphism: Modern frosted glass effect with backdrop blur Responsive Grid: Adaptive layout that adjusts to screen size Smooth Animations: Hover effects and transitions for better UX Dark Theme: Beautiful background with semi-transparent overlays
-Typography: Clean, readable fonts with proper hierarchy 🔧 Technologies Used
+Typography: Clean, readable fonts with proper hierarchy

+🔧 Technologies Used
 React 19.1.1 - UI library
 TypeScript 5.8.3 - Type safety
 Vite 7.1.2 - Build tool and dev server
 CSS3 - Styling with modern features
 Local Storage API - Data persistence

 📱 Browser Support
 Chrome (recommended)
 Firefox
 Safari
 Edge

 🤝 Contributing
-1.
-Fork the repository
+1.Fork the repository

-2.
-Create a feature branch (git checkout -b feature/amazing-feature) 3.
+2.Create a feature branch (git checkout -b feature/amazing-feature)

-Commit your changes (git commit -m 'Add amazing feature') 4.
+3.Commit your changes (git commit -m 'Add amazing feature')

-Push to the branch (git push origin feature/amazing-feature) 5.
+4.Push to the branch (git push origin feature/amazing-feature)

-Open a Pull Request
+5.Open a Pull Request

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.